willem-klok/willem-klok.github.io/_posts/2023-04-19-the-impact-of-switching-banks.md

 When you put money on your savings account, you might assume that the bank is simply holding onto your cash until you need it again.
 The truth however, is that your money is being put to work, invested in various projects and companies that the bank hopes will earn them a profit[^1].
 And as it turns out, where you choose to save your money can have a big impact on the world around you.

-Some banks prioritize making as much money as possible, regardless of the impact their investments may have on the environment or society as a whole.
+Some banks prioritise making as much money as possible, regardless of the impact their investments may have on the environment or society as a whole.
 Other banks take a more thoughtful approach, carefully choosing where to invest their funds based also on their values and moral standards.

 By moving your savings from one bank to another, you're essentially casting a vote for the types of investments you support.
 This means that by choosing a sustainable bank, you can help support industries that prioritize things like renewable energy and social justice, while avoiding those that contribute to things like climate change or inequality.